:

 ATRIA Bleeding Score

-The ATRIA Bleeding Score score is a clinical prediction rule for estimating the risk of bleeding in a patient about to commence anticoagulation with warfarin.
+The ATRIA Bleeding Score is a clinical prediction rule for estimating the risk of bleeding in a patient about to commence anticoagulation with warfarin.

 Click HERE to access the ATRIA Bleeding algorithm.